About Us

 Present Day

-Since its founding, the Trust has grown significantly, undertaking numerous projects that have made a substantial impact on the local environment.
-From the successful translocation of North Island weka to ongoing habitat restoration efforts, Russell Landcare Trust continues to build on the legacy of its founders, working towards a predator-free Russell Peninsula where native species can flourish.
+Since its founding, Russell Landcare Trust has grown significantly, undertaking numerous projects that have made a substantial impact on the local environment.
+From the successful translocation of North Island weka to ongoing habitat restoration efforts, the Trust continues to build on the legacy of its founders, working towards a predator-free Russell Peninsula where native species can flourish.